wshinu/lab-spotify-api/README.md

 # Lab | Extending the internal databases with audio features

 At this point, you have the **hot_songs** and the **not_hot_songs** databases.
 However, you don't have any acoustic information about the songs.
-The purpose of this lab is to use Spotify's API to extend both databases with this information for each song included.
+The purpose of this lab is to use Spotify's API to extend both databases with this information for each song included to use this information later.

 # Instructions